 - Acts 21:4 – People warned Paul not to go to Jerusalem by the prompting of the Holy Spirit.

 - Acts 21:10-15 – Paul was warned again about not going to Jerusalem.
 Some pleaded with Paul not to go.
 However, Paul would not be persuaded.
 He was adamant about going to Jerusalem, and therefore ignoring the Holy Spirit’s warning not to go.

-Speaking in tongues biblically means to speak in another language so that the message of the gospel would be perpetuated among dissimilar people.
+Speaking in tongues biblically means speaking in another language so that the message of the gospel would be perpetuated among dissimilar people.
 It also occurred when some people would receive the Holy Spirit.
 The Apostle recognized that phenomenon because it happened to them at Pentecost.

 The concept of the prayer language, heavenly language, or angelic language with regards to speaking in tongues is not supported in the Bible.
-The Bible gives no indication that people could speak in the language that angels speak.
+The Bible does not indicate that people could speak in the language that angels speak.
 Even when angels spoke to humans, they would speak in that person’s language.

 An especially important point about speaking in tongues, i.e., other languages, is that it is a gift from the Holy Spirit.
 Therefore, we cannot coach or compel someone to speak in tongues.
-If the Holy Spirit give a person the gift of tongues, then that person will speak in tongues.
-It is not necessary that all Christians speak in tongues and not all Christians will.
+If the Holy Spirit gives a person the gift of tongues, then that person will speak in tongues.
+Not all Christians need to speak in tongues and not all Christians will.
 The Holy Spirit gives the gift of tongues to those whom he chooses.

 Do not seek to speak in tongues as a way to impress God, pursue power, or merely to follow the group in a religious environment.
 Instead, seek a personal and intimate relationship with God.
 Pursue your dreams and live your life to the fullest.
 Acknowledge God in whatever you do and he will show you the way you should go.